 How Is Your Growing Belly?

-Your belly is growing larger making you uncomfortable, especially when you are sleeping.
+Your belly is growing larger.
 You baby is now strong enough to kick your ribs.

-Your doctor will measure your belly and the fundal height (from pubic bone to top of the uterus) should measure 26 to 30cm.
-This means the growth of the fetus is on track and it is lying in the correct position.
+Your doctor will measure your belly and the fundal height (from pubic bone to top of the uterus), which is usually 26 to 30cm.
 Sideways or breech position can give incorrect measurements.
 If you are carrying twins, fundal height is not taken into account as it is difficult to measure (20).

 You can begin to count the kicks to keep a tab on how the baby is moving (21).
 Choose a time of the day and set the timer to count ten kicks.
 It may take no more than two hours.
 Count for a few days to get an average and let the doctor know if the frequency changes considerably.

 Prenatal Visit During 28th Week Of Pregnancy